 - Submitting images is best done with a white background and 800 by 800 pixels.
 Do not submit images with text, logos, watermarks, people, or borders.

-- Shipping prices must be accurate, or an overestimate
+- Shipping prices must be accurate, or an overestimated

 - Shipping prices can be added either in the data feed or in Google Merchant.
 Remember that any data feed shipping values overwrite the settings in Google Merchant.